telerik/xamarin-forms-docs/controls/richtexteditor/richtexteditor-custom-toolbar.md

 * **Text** and **Description** - when the toolbar is placed inside the main toolbar area only the Text is shown, but when in the menu area – both Text and Description are shown.

-* **IsOverflowItem** (*bool*): Identifies a toolbar item as a OverflowButton.
-In case you'd like to add some toolbar items inside additional area that can be open from a overflow button, create a <code>RichTextEditorToolbarItem</code> instance, set its IsOverflowItem to *True* and add toolbar items to it.
+* **IsOverflowItem** (*bool*): Identifies a toolbar item as an OverflowButton.
+In case you'd like to add some toolbar items inside additional area that can be open from an overflow button, create a <code>RichTextEditorToolbarItem</code> instance, set its IsOverflowItem to *True* and add toolbar items to it.

 * **IsChecked** (*bool*): Indicates whether the toolbar item is checked; more toolbar items can be checked at the same time, for example, both ItalicToolbarItem and BoldToolbarItem can be checked;